 You can cover the wall with white craft paper, wrapping paper, or poster paper.

 Because you will have your fabric draping down in front of the white paper, you won’t see the seams where the paper connects.
+You just want to make sure that distracting colors don’t show through.

 When you hang your strips of fabric, overlap the edges of the fabric 2-3 inches to keep the fabric curling open and showing the wall/paper behind.